Comfort Long Term Care

 Is there really a huge advantage to hybrid LTC insurance vs. traditional LTCI?
 Or is it just marketing hype playing on clients' misplaced fears of spending premiums dollars that they may never get back?
 In this example we compare a single-premium life insurance-linked hybrid LTCI policy with an equal-LTC benefit traditional LTCI policy.

-A recently hyped Hybrid Life + LTCI example:
+Hybrid Life + LTCI example:

-• 8.3 years of shared LTC benefits = $762,000 total pool of LTC benefits.
+• 8-years of joint/shared LTC benefits = $480,000 starting maximum pool of money

-• 2nd-to-die joint death benefit: $381,000 (= $131,000 "at risk" DB).
+• 2nd-to-die joint death benefit: $150,000

-• Single-pay premium: $250,000 with full premium guaranteed as refundable cash value.
+• Single-pay premium: $165,806 with full premium guaranteed as refundable cash value.

-• Estimated agent commission: $20,000 first year
+• Estimated agent commission: $13,264 one-time in first year

 Traditional LTC Insurance:

-• Initial lifetime, pay-as-you-go premium: $6,400/year non-guaranteed.
+• Initial lifetime, pay-as-you-go premium: $7,285/year non-guaranteed.

-• Estimated agent commissions: $7,200 total over 20 years ($4,200 first year + renewals)
+• Estimated agent commissions: $10,053 total over 20 years ($4,735 first year + renewals)

 • (Commissions are NOT paid on rate increases.)

-In this analysis, when buying Traditional LTCI (T-LTCI) the $250,000 that is not spent as a hybrid single-premium is retained as cash savings by the couple.
+In this analysis, when buying Traditional LTCI (T-LTCI) the $165,806 that is not spent as a hybrid single-premium is retained as cash savings by the couple.

 Key assumptions:

-• The savings account earns interest at only 1% & T-LTCI premiums are paid from the cash account.
+• The savings account earns interest at only 3% & T-LTCI premiums are paid from the cash account.

-• The T-LTCI has a 30% rate increase after year 5 and another 20% after year 10 - that's a total increase of 56%.
+• The T-LTCI has a 10% rate increase starting in year 6 and another 30% starting year 11 - a total increase of 43%.

-This projects future rate increases totaling FIVE-TIMES higher than the average size that would be needed - if an increase is ever needed - on today's T-LTCI pricing models as estimated by the Society of Actuaries.
+This projects future rate increases totaling FOUR-TIMES higher than the average size that would be needed - if an increase is ever needed - on today's T-LTCI pricing models as estimated by the Society of Actuaries.

 ("Long-Term Care Insurance: The SOA Pricing Project", Nov.
 2016)